evelynmbart/levelyn-up/42 - Memory/memory-game/README.md

     -check if cards match
 - flipping cards animation/functionality (this uses state!)
 - disable more than 2 cards being flipped over (this uses state!)
+- new game automatically (uses a new useEffect function!)
+- winning end credits!